shyanyong/tp/docs/UserGuide.md

 listAllConflicts
 ```

-This lists out all the conflicting drugs from all the prescriptions in the list.
+If you have conflicting drugs for the current prescriptions, you will see something similar to this.

 ![result for 'Example output of listAllConflicts command'](images/ui/Ui-listAllConflicts.png)